 Toolbox

 The selection of Qosium-components is based on the need.
 When performing manual measurements, you typically need only Qosium Scope in addition to the always-present measurement agents, Qosium Probes.
-Qosium Scope is a real-time analyzer for managing Qosium measurements.
-You can use Scope to activate and control Qosium Probes over a network connection.
-The essential features of Scope are measurement parameterization, running measurements, results collection, and results visualization.
-Qosium Scope is an excellent tool for manual QoS and QoE measurements.
 In limited environments, you can use Qosium Scope Lite.
-The measurements can be carried out anywhere without an Internet connection.

 In more comprehensive measurement setups, it might be helpful to use a separate results system like Qosium Storage, but it is typically only needed when executing automatic monitoring.

 As Qosium is a passive measurement system, the measurement target often is real service/application traffic.
-Sometimes, however, it might be necessary to use artificial traffic streams in measurement campaigns.
-In these cases, Qosium can be used semi-actively: the traffic to be measured is actively generated with an external traffic generator, while Qosium is used passively to measure its QoS over the interesting network path.
-Qosium’s measurement is accurate, which is not the case with many traffic generators.
+Sometimes, however, it might be necessary to use synthetic traffic streams in measurement campaigns.
+In these cases, Qosium can be used semi-actively: the traffic to be measured is actively generated with an external traffic generator, while Qosium is used passively to accurately measure its QoS over the interesting network path.

 Measurement Scenarios